Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Efficient Algorithms for Finding Exploration Strategies Certifying Low Relaxed DOEC

-Theorem~\ref{thm:doec-leq-sec} gives a general upper bound of DOEC in terms of $\varepsilon$-SEC.
-Despite its generality, we observe that $\varepsilon$-SEC has a worst-case nature: it evaluates the extrapolation error in some worst-case sequence.
-However, the definition of DOEC allows \emph{active experimental design}: we can choose action distribution $p \in \co(\Lambda)$ that balances exploration and exploitation.
-Does that mean Theorem~\ref{thm:doec-leq-sec} alone may be insufficient to tightly characterize DOEC?
-We show in the following proposition that this is indeed the case, at least in some examples:
+Despite Theorem~\ref{thm:doec-leq-sec}'s generality, we observe that the (relaxed) $\varepsilon$-SEC has a worst-case nature: it evaluates the maximum extrapolation error in all sequences.
+However, the definition of DOEC allows \emph{active experimental design}: we are free to choose action distribution $p \in \co(\Lambda)$ that balances exploration and exploitation.
+This suggests that Theorem~\ref{thm:doec-leq-sec} alone may be insufficient to tightly characterize DOEC, as we confirm in the following proposition:

 \begin{proposition} Let $\Lambda = \cbr{\delta_a: a \in \Acal}$.
 For any $k \geq 1$, there exists $\Acal$ and $\Gcal$ such that $ \doec_{\gamma,\varepsilon}(\Gcal, \Lambda) \lesssim \isqrt{\frac{k}{\gamma}} + \frac{k}{\gamma}$ whereas $ \SEC_{\varepsilon}(\Gcal, \Lambda) \geq \min\rbr{ 2^{k-2}, \frac{1}{2\varepsilon}} $. \end{proposition}